Christianity in Syria: Overview

 In the late Ottoman rule, a large percentage of Syrian Christians emigrated from Syria, especially after the bloody chain of events that targeted Christians in particular in 1840, the 1860 massacre, and the Assyrian genocide.
 According to historian Philip Hitti, approximately 90,000 Syrians arrived in the United States between 1899 and 1919 (more than 90% of them Christians).
-The Syrians referred include historical Syria or the Levant encompassing Syria, Lebanon, Jordan and Palestine.
+The Syrians referred to includes historical Syria, or the Levant, encompassing Syria, Lebanon, Jordan and Palestine.
 Syrian Christians tend to be relatively wealthy and highly educated.

-According to the Catholic charity group Aid to the Church (ACN), number of Christians residing in Syria is estimated to have reduced from 2.1 million (10% of population) in 2011 to around 300,000 (less than 2%) in 2022.
-The decrease is due to large-scale emigration of Christians to Europe triggered by deteriorating living conditions caused by the civil war.
+According to the Catholic charity group Aid to the Church (ACN), the number of Christians residing in Syria is estimated to have fallen from 2.1 million (10% of population) in 2011 to around 300,000 (less than 2%) in 2022.
+The decrease is due to a large-scale emigration of Christians to Europe triggered by deteriorating living conditions caused by the civil war.
 US State Department estimates that Syrian Christians comprise 2.5-3% of the total population inside Syria, as of 2022.